-Duff's Business Institute is accredited by the Accrediting Council for Independent Colleges and Schools to award diplomas and occupational associate's degrees (referred to under the Institute's license from the Pennsylvania Department of Education as an Associate in Specialized Business degree):
+Duff's Business Institute is accredited by the Accrediting Council for Independent Colleges and Schools to award diplomas and occupational associate's degrees.
+The Accrediting Council for Independent Colleges and Schools (ACICS) located at 750 First Street, NE, Washington, D.C.
+20002; (202) 336-6780.

-The Accrediting Council for Independent Colleges and Schools (ACICS) is listed as a nationally recognized accrediting agency by the United States Department of Education.
-Its accreditation of degree-granting institutions also is recognized by the Council for Higher Education Accreditation.
-Further information may be obtained by contacting ACICS at 750 First Street, N.E., Suite 980, Washington, D.C.
-20002-4241; Telephone (202) 336-6780.